 Not exactly a wildly profound or earth-shatteringly unique list of reasons, right?
 But they are all true for someone, and many of us have probably been motivated by at least a few of these before.

-So, if we have so many logical reasons to workout and know what helps keep us on track, why do we still avoid doing it?
+So, if we have so many logical reasons to exercise and know what helps keep us on track, why do we still avoid doing it?

 Look, fitness and sports have been my job for over 18 years, and to be 100% honest, I haven’t been working out as much as I would like over quarantine; I am no stranger to the right reasons yet ample procrastination game.